EVERSE-ResearchSoftware/RSQKit/pages/research_communities/TEMPLATE_your_software_practice.md

 - How is it funded
 - Who are active contributors

-## Commnity or Domain Resources <!-- do not delete this heading and write your text below it -->
+## Community or Domain Resources <!-- do not delete this heading and write your text below it -->

 - Are there any guides, training or other resources that are referred to for developing software in your community.
 - Are there any guides, training or other resources for the software produced for your community